dedotombo/iPromptAI2/README.md

-# ChatGPT Tools - A Collection of Helpful Tools for Interacting with ChatGPT
+# iPromptAI2 - A Collection of Helpful Tools for Interacting with ChatGPT

 This repository contains handy tools to enhance your experience when interacting with ChatGPT: